Charged-Current Elastic Scattering at the Electron-Ion Collider: Projections

-Projections for the measurement of the longitudinal target-spin asymmetry $A_{UL}$ are shown in the right panel of Fig.~\ref{fig:results}.
-A 70\% polarization on the proton beam is assumed; the impact of the nominal 1\% uncertainty on the value of the polarization~\cite{Huang:2025gqx,Rathmann:2025jgp} is negligible compared to the statistical uncertainty.
 The longitudinal target-spin asymmetry of the background process $e\vec{p}\rightarrow n+X$ is currently unknown, but its magnitude will impact how well the CCE asymmetry can be extracted.
-To account for a lack of knowledge in the asymmetry of the background, we assume the background has an asymmetry of $0.05\pm0.025$ and propagate this uncertainty into the final uncertainty on the measured CCE asymmetry.
-The resulting uncertainty is shown in the right panel of Fig.~\ref{fig:results}.
+To account for the target-spin asymmetry of the background that will need to be subtracted, we assume the background has an asymmetry of $0.05\pm0.025$ and propagate this uncertainty into the final uncertainty on the measured CCE asymmetry.
 This source of uncertainty can be reduced significantly using even low-luminosity data from the early runs of the EIC to measure the $e\vec{p}\rightarrow n+X$ asymmetry.
-The datapoints are scattered around a nominal asymmetry of $A_{UL}=1$ according to their uncertainties to mimic a real measurement.
-The results on $A_{UT}$ would be the similar to those shown in Fig.~\ref{fig:results}, barring a very large $A_{UT}$ for the background process $e\vec{p}\rightarrow n+X$.
+The datapoints are scattered around a nominal asymmetry of $A_{UL}=1$ according to their total uncertainties to mimic a real measurement.
+The results for a transverse-spin asymmetry $A_{UT}$ would be the similar to those shown in Fig.~\ref{fig:results}, barring a very large $A_{UT}$ for the background process $e\vec{p}\rightarrow n+X$.
+Both transverse and longitudinal proton spin asymmetries can be utilized to constrain $F_A(t)$, provided enough integrated luminosity is available.

-The results of Ref.~\cite{Tomalak:2020zlv} show that a variation of $F_A = (1\pm0.2)\times F_A^{\mathrm{Exp.}}$, where $F_A^{\mathrm{Exp.}}$ is the nominal experimental value of $F_A$, produces a roughly 10\% change in $A_{UL}$ for $|t|>0.5\mathrm{~GeV^2}$.
-Below $|t|=0.5\mathrm{~GeV^2}$ the asymmetry depends more weakly on $F_A$.
-Therefore, it seems unlikely that this method will produce a competitive measurement of $F_A$, however it can be used to cross-check existing results and theoretical understanding with a novel technique\footnote{One is reminded of the proton elastic form factor puzzle~\cite{JeffersonLabHallA:1999epl}, where the inclusion of the polarization transfer technique revealed a large discrepancy with the standard Rosenbluth method.}.
+The results of Ref.~\cite{Graczyk:2019xwg} (in particular Fig. 4 of Ref.~\cite{Graczyk:2019xwg}) show the strong momentum-transfer dependence of the longitudinal target-spin asymmetry on the value of the dipole mass $M_A$.
+These results should be taken with a grain of salt when projecting to the EIC kinematics since the correspond to an incoming neutrino energy of only 1 GeV.
+Nevertheless, a combined fit of $M_A$ to the $|t|$-dependent spin asymmetries and cross section will provide the best constraint, and is a unique possibility offered by the EIC.
+Finally, the measurement of these spin asymmetries will be valuable generically to cross-check existing results and theoretical understanding with a novel technique\footnote{One is reminded of the proton elastic form factor puzzle~\cite{JeffersonLabHallA:1999epl}, where the inclusion of the polarization transfer technique for measuring the nucleon $G_E/G_M$ form factor ratio revealed a large discrepancy with the standard Rosenbluth method.}.